Truszko1515/ClimaSense-backend/README.md

-# Spyrosoft Weather Forecast API
+# ClimaSense API

 # Project Description
-This project is an ASP.NET Core API application designed to generate a 7-day weather forecast and estimate the energy produced by photovoltaic installations.
+This project is an ASP.NET Core API application designed to generate a 7-day weather forecast and estimate the energy produced by photovoltaic installations, by default based on the user's current location, or by selecting a point on the map or providing coordinates.

 ---